- Home

 Common questions about immunotherapy

 If you are getting immunotherapy with checkpoint inhibitors, you may have many questions.
-This section addresses some common concerns.
+We address some common concerns below.
+Click on the headings to learn more.

-To work out if immunotherapy is an option for you, your cancer specialist will consider the type and stage of cancer, your treatment history, your future treatment options and your overall health.
+To work out if checkpoint inhibitor therapy is an option for you, your cancer specialist will consider the type and stage of cancer, your treatment history, your future treatment options and your overall health.

-To access immunotherapy, talk to your cancer specialist.
-Ask if any checkpoint inhibitors would be a suitable treatment for you and whether they are reimbursed through the PBS for your type of cancer.
+Ask your cancer specialist if a checkpoint inhibitor drug would be a suitable treatment for you and whether it is reimbursed through the PBS for your type and stage of cancer.

 Learn more about clinical trials and research.

-If immunotherapy doesn’t work or stops working, ask your cancer specialist about your other treatment options.
-You may be able to try another type of checkpoint inhibitor or join a clinical trial.
+If one checkpoint inhibitor drug doesn’t work or stops working, ask your cancer specialist about your other treatment options.
+You may be able to try another type of checkpoint inhibitor drug or join a clinical trial.
 A clinical trial is a research study that tests new or modified treatments to see if they are better than current approaches.

 You may feel it is hard to make plans about work, relationships and travel.
 Many people find comfort in everyday activities; others focus on doing things they’ve always wanted to do.
 Let your cancer nurse or specialist know how you’re feeling.
 They may connect you with a psychologist who can help you work through your thoughts.